 Here’s a small background: I’ve been writing a bunch in the same ‘universe’.
 They all come from the same origin story, which I’ll post eventually when I feel content with the fine tuned details.
 It’s quite hard to create an entire world, lore and all, and then pack it all into ONE deal.
 The ideas just kept spewing, so, I expanded

 This portion is the beginning of ‘Sapphire and Jade’, a story that focuses on the Calinthian Kingdom.
 It introduces one of the main characters.
 There shouldn’t be too much lore-heavy stuff going on here since it is an intro chapter and very much one of the first bits I’ve ever written in this universe, so it’s low on the lore scale.
 Balor and Musa are the big two gods, often spoken about in curse or praise.
-But, not like anyone will actually read this and wonder, so, enjoy reading it, spambots!

 She was born of Rosel, a great Calinthian weapon smith and a simple seamstress.
 Her mother died in childbirth.
 She had four children who were born cold, and the one that filled the room with her screams took her last breath with her.
 As her father cursed the loss of his wife, he celebrated the birth of his only child.
 A daughter he named in her honor, of the fragrant trees that left the air around the tiny cottage faintly sweet, a blue eyed child named Laurel.